samman4/geog-418/README.md

 <img width="694" alt="Screenshot 2024-10-20 at 10 17 43 AM" src="https://github.com/user-attachments/assets/4db7630a-0989-4460-a4e0-2fa801bd6bf3">

+The maps illustrate the spatial distribution of Local Moran’s I Z-scores, emphasizing regions of clustering or dispersion within census tracts.
+Areas marked with red polygons represent a significant positive Z-score (>1.96), indicating clusters of high values (hot spots).
+Conversely, blue polygons highlight areas with significantly negative Z-scores (<-1.96), which denote clusters of low values or dispersed patterns (cold spots).
+White polygons have Z-scores ranging from -1.96 to 1.96, implying a random distribution where the null hypothesis (random distribution) remains valid.
+These visual patterns assist in pinpointing specific areas that require further analysis or policy intervention.

 Local Indicators of Spatial Association (LISA)
 Local Moran's I, or LISA, helps locally identify clusters of similar values and spatial outliers.
 LISA lets us pinpoint areas within Cape Breton where high or low values are clustered or anomalies occur.